Mahmud Qabadu: Life and career

 When he was young, Mahmud Qabadu left Tunisia to study at a sufi center in Tripolitania, that of the Madaniyya tarika, a branch of the Darqawa.
 Eventually he traveled to Istanbul.
 There he became associated with the leading jurist 'Arif Bey, who was the shaykh al-Islam (Turkish: seyhul-islam), and who was also a partisan of the Tanzimat reforms then at issue in the Ottoman Empire.

 In 1842 the Tunisian ruler Ahmed Bey, himself a reformer, sent his private secretary (probably Bin Diyaf) to Istanbul in order to offer Mahmud Qabadu a post at the new Bardo Military Academy (al-Maktab al-Harbi) in Tunis.
-Qabadu accepted, and returned to Tunis, becoming professor of Arabic and Islamic studies.
-For many years he taught as "one of the most preeminent teachers" not only at the Bardo, but also at the Zaytuna mosque-university in Tunis.
-At Zitouna, Mahmud Qabadu and others molded its educational development along the lines of an Islamic reform.
+Qabadu accepted and returned to Tunis, becoming professor of Arabic and Islamic studies.
+For many years he taught as "one of the most preeminent teachers" not only at the Bardo, but also at the Zitouna Mosque-University in Tunis.
+At Zitouna, Mahmud Qabadu and others molded its educational development along the lines of Islamic reform.

 The governmental and social changes initiated under Ahmed Bey stamped the era as one of modernizing reform in Tunisia.
-Qabadu became an important insider of the reforming 'party' led by the bey's minister Khair al-Din.
+Qabadu became an important insider of the reforming "party," led by the bey's minister, Khair al-Din.
 These reforms continued under the next two rulers, Muhammad Bey and Sadok Bey.
-Much later this reform era, including Qabadu's contributions, formed a historic platform for the construction of further republican reforms after independence.
+The overall nineteenth-century reform era, including Qabadu's significant contributions, formed a historic platform for the construction of further republican reforms after independence.

 During the course of his career, Shaykh Madmud Qabadu served in the shari'a judiciary as qadi to the chief judge at the Bardo.
 After 1868, Qabadu at Tunis was mufti of the Maliki rite (or Maliki 'school of law').
 As one "of the earliest and most respected of Tunisia's religious reformers" and while serving as mufti, Qabadu, a "devout mystic," also continued as a sufi leader.

 Qabadu's writing

-An early advocate of teaching modern science, circa 1850 Qabadu authored a treatise discussing the key role such technical learning played in overall European strength.
+An early advocate of teaching modern science, circa 1850 Qabadu authored a treatise discussing the key role such technical learning played in enabling overall European strength (see also: Islamic modernism).
 Science was not forbidden to Muslims, he wrote, articulating a position that legitimized foreign borrowing for orthodox Islam.
 His treatise was published, serving as the introduction to a French text on military science, which had been translated into Arabic for the Bardo Military Academy.

-Beginning in 1860 Qabadu became a "key member" on the editorial staff of the Tunisia's new and only newspaper, the bey's official gazette Ra'id Rasmi.
-Later Qabadu the ulama notable himself became the subject of a study published in Tunisia during the 1870s.
+Beginning in 1860, Qabadu became a "key member" on the editorial staff of Tunisia's new and only newspaper, the bey's official gazette Ra'id Rasmi.
+Later, Qabadu as an ulama notable himself became the subject of a study published in Tunisia during the 1870s.
 Qabadu also wrote verse and enjoyed being "acclaimed as a leading poet."
+Among his works are translations of European texts and military treatises into Arabic.